-Many other titles such as House of 9 and Series 7 soon followed this idea, but Cruel World tried this approach a tad too late as by its release, tame teen slasher flicks are sortah dying and slowly being replaced by gorier releases such as SAW, House of 1000 Corpses and even the underrated House of Wax remake.
+Many other titles such as House of 9 (2004) and Series 7 (2001) soon follow this idea, but Cruel World tried this approach a tad too late as around its release, tame teen slasher flicks were sortah dying and slowly being replaced by gorier releases such as SAW (2003), House of 1000 Corpses (2003) and even the underrated 2005 House of Wax remake.

-Terminator 2's Edward Furlong stars as the lead antagonist Phillip, a Reality TV reject who didn't take his leave all too well and plots bloody vengeance against those who were responsible as he stalk and murders a young starlet and anybody unfortunate enough to be in the way.
-After disposing the bodies, he takes full control over the house (which was supposed to be the set of a new Reality Show hosted by the late starlet) and begins his own twisted take on the show by pitting its occupants in a series of bizarre games.
+Terminator 2: Judgement Day (1991)'s Edward Furlong stars as the lead antagonist Phillip, a Reality TV reject who didn't take his leave all too well and plots bloody vengeance against those who were responsible as he stalk and murders a young starlet and anybody unfortunate enough to be in the way.
+After disposing the bodies, he takes full control over the house (which is supposed to be the set of a new Reality show hosted by the late starlet) and begins his own twisted take on the show by pitting its occupants in a series of bizarre games.
 Those who survive gets to stay and await for the next (and often more grueling) challenge, while those who are "sent home" bites the big one.

 Murders and gore effects are limited to tame killings such as live burials, hangings and standard stabbings, and plot holes are ever present with some of the characters fate left undetermined.
 (One girl gets chased and locked up in a barn, and we never get to see her again) Plus the actual games themselves were hardly imaginative, so if you're gonna spend a good time waiting for something memorable or at least shocking to come up after, do not bother!
 The budget restrains have spoken and not even the film's third act can save it from being a bit dull!